-With three kids of his own on the autism spectrum, our Head Coach Lee is acutely aware of the daily struggles autistic children have trying to do the things that a lot of us find simple and he loves the challenge of adapting his coaching methods to find new ways of helping them because every single one has a completely different personality and way of learning.
+Having three kids of his own with ASD, our Head Coach Lee is acutely aware of the daily struggles autistic children have trying to do the things that a lot of us find reletively simple and he loves the challenge of adapting his coaching methods to find new ways of helping them because every single one has a completely different personality and way of learning.

-What a lot of people don't often comprehend is that these amazing children can often figure out how to do things much quicker than everyone else and their attention to detail and need for routine make them the perfect candidates for 1-2-1 coaching with a someone who properly understands their condition whether that be in person or through distance coaching.
+What a lot of people don't comprehend is that these amazing children can often figure out how to do things much quicker than others and their attention to detail and need for routine make them the perfect candidates for 1-2-1 coaching with someone who properly understands their condition whether that be in person or through distance coaching.

-Below are casestudies of two high-functioning autistic children Lee recently worked with that highlight how, with a bit of commitment, anyone regardless of their ability level can quickly develop new motor skills that will help them not only to play football, but also in day to day life.
+Below are a couple of case studies of high-functioning autistic children Lee recently worked with that highlight how, with a bit of commitment, anyone regardless of their ability level can quickly develop new motor skills that will help them not only to play football, but also in day to day life.

-This young lady has been diagnosed with Aspergers and struggles with her balance and coordination along with anxiety and a general lack of confidence.
+Amber had been diagnosed with High-Functioning Autism and struggled with her balance along with having major anxiety issues and a general lack of confidence and self-belief.

-When Lee first started training her she was also a complete beginner so he decided that, before introducing a football, and to help her going forward, we'd start her off on an agility ladder so that she could improve so motor skills and also get her brain and her feet in sync.
+She was also a complete beginner so we decided that, before introducing a football, and to help her going forward, we'd start her off on an agility ladder so that she could improve so motor skills and also get her brain and her feet in sync.

-The video below was taken after 5 minutes of explaining the technique and a couple of practises on day 1, and then again on day 5.
+The video below was taken after a 2 minute explaination of the technique and a couple of practices on day 1, and then again on day 5.

 We literally only spent 10 minutes each day working on the ladder and the results were amazing.

 They highlight just how quickly, with the proper instruction, autistic children can learn the basic fundamental skills of balance and coordination...

-Summer, like so many others, came to us after a bad experience at a previous soccer club had knocked her confidence.
+Summer, like so many others, came to me after a bad experience at a previous soccer club.

-Following a consultation with her dad, Lee discovered that the coaches she'd worked with, despite stating that they'd trained autistic children in the past, didn't seem to have enough patience or knowledge of autism to be able to properly help her and, because of this she struggled to keep up and her behaviour deteriorated during the sessions as she lost interest and withdrew from the group.
+Following a consultation with her dad, I discovered that the coaches she'd worked with previously, despite stating that they'd coached kids with autism in the past, didn't seem to have enough patience or knowledge of the condition to be able to properly help her develop and, because of this she struggled to keep up and her behaviour deteriorated during the sessions as she lost interest and withdrew from the group.

-It was essential that we got her back on track quickly and, along with the dedication and commitment of her dad we were able to get her smiling and loving learning new skills in no time at all.
+It was essential that we got her back on track quickly and, along with the dedication and commitment of her dad, we were able to get her smiling and loving learning new skills in no time at all.

-Lee has now worked with Summer for about 3 months and she's progressed at an astounding rate.
+I've now worked with Summer for a few months and she's progressed at an astounding rate.

-Every time he see's her she's mastered the tricks and skills they worked on in the previous session and she is always keen to show them off
+Every time I see her she's mastered the tricks and skills we worked on in the previous session and she is always keen to show them off.